just4jc/Robocars/README.md

 [![Compare](https://github.com/udohsolomon/Robocars/blob/master/Images/Robocar_compare.PNG)]()

-**Why do we do this?** We do this because we always do things they don't do.
-We crash all the time and that helps us to iterate really fast and nobody gets hurt.
-Secondary, we race wheel-to-wheel and that is something no autonomous driving car manufacturers does.
+**Why do we do this?** We do this because we always do things they don't, we crash all the time and that helps us to iterate really fast and nobody gets hurt.
+Secondly, we race wheel-to-wheel and that is something no autonomous driving car manufacturer does.
 We race wheel-to-wheel every weekend.
 This is how some of the best automobile makers innovate.
 They race wheel-to-wheel.

 Rather than doing all processing on-board, this DIY Robocar tends to transmit the data from its on-board sensors (cameras, sonar, lidar, radar, GPS or whatever else I have) via Wifi to a laptop that runs pro-grade AI and robotics software, including TensorFlow, ROS and the rest of the Udacity Self-Driving Car nanodegree toolchain.